hypothe/ARP_headers/docs/algorithms_explained.md

 	They are here since they are indirectly used by other, higher level, functions, that "mask" their inner workings for our purposes.
 -	There are fields whose name starts with the double underscore;
-	these are meant to be private, so using those variables/functions/macros in the code is not encouraged, unless… the same stuff we discussed previously 😊
+	these are meant to be private, so using those variables/functions/macros in the code is not encouraged, unless… the same stuff we discussed previously.

 Some names of important data structure which we have to instantiate in our code: